jonmartin721/living-story-world/README.md

 ## API Keys & Setup

 I recommend using Gemini 2.5 Flash (free tier available) with Pollinations for images to get started for free!.
+Get a key here: https://aistudio.google.com/api-keys for a free tier API key.

 The setup wizard will walk you through this configuration.
+You MUST use an API key for a text provider, unlike Pollinations.ai there is no free generations without an API key.
+You can skip that step, but text won't generate until you provide an API key.

 **Security notes:**
 - API keys are stored locally with restricted permissions